 January 11, 2003 - In one of his last acts as governor of Illinois, Ryan commutes the sentences of all 167 inmates on Illinois’s death row.

-December 17, 2003 - Is indicted on federal charges of taking payoffs, gifts, and vacations in return for government contracts and leases while he was secretary of state.
+December 17, 2003 - Is indicted on federal charges of taking payoffs, gifts and vacations in return for government contracts and leases.

-November 7, 2007 - Ryan reports to prison, minimum-security Federal Correctional Institution Oxford, Wisconsin to begin serving a 6 ½ year sentence.
+November 7, 2007 - Ryan reports to the Federal Correctional Institution in Oxford, Wisconsin, to begin serving his prison sentence.

 December 12, 2008 - Ryan apologizes for the crimes he committed in office as part of his bid for clemency.
 He says, “I want to make things right in my heart with God, with my family and with those I have hurt…As a former public official, a husband, a father and a grandfather, I apologize.”

-February 19, 2010 - The Supreme Court reverses the appellate court decision stating that Ryan is not entitled to any of his state pension.
+February 19, 2010 - The Illinois Supreme Court reverses the appellate court decision, stating that Ryan is not entitled to any of his state pension.